These criteria are not necessarily ranked in order of importance.

 Invitations for an interview/visit are extended to applicants based on the competitive nature of their applications.
 By interviewing qualified applicants, the Admissions Committee gains further information on the attributes which contribute to students’ success in the program and career.
 It is highly recommended that applicants practice their interviewing skills prior to their professional interview at the School of Dentistry.
 For instance, many college career counseling offices offer mock interview services that can be a great help to applicants.

 The School of Dentistry requires all applicants who are not native speakers of English to submit official scores from the Test of English as a Foreign Language (TOEFL).
 This requirement applies regardless of the applicant’s citizenship, or high school or college attended.
+Exemptions are occasionally granted if an applicant has attended school in the U.S. or Canada for a significant period of time.
+The University of Minnesota School of Dentistry Supplemental Application includes a section that allows you to request an exemption by providing evidence of English proficiency.
 The TOEFL must have been administered not more than two years before the date of a student’s application to the School of Dentistry.
-Official score reports must be received at the School of Dentistry by December 1, 2008.
+Official score reports must be received at the School of Dentistry by December 1, 2014.
 The TOEFL is administered via the Internet.
 Required minimum scores are as follows:

 Overall Score: 96-97

 International applicants who have been accepted must guarantee sufficient funds to meet all their educational and personal expenses for the duration of their F-1 status at the University of Minnesota.